curv3d/curv/ideas/Packages.md

   values, in binary.
 * *directory* -- if a local filename names a directory, then Tree syntax is used to interpret the directory as a Curv value.
-* `*.cpkg` -- a ZIP file containing a Tree (similar to *.ODT or *.3MF).
-The primary use case is to represent a Curv shape as a single file, in the case where we want to package Curv source code together with some binary files.
+* `*.vstor` -- Value Store: A compressed binary file representing an arbitrary Curv value.
+A ZIP file containing a Tree (similar to `*.ODT` or `*.3MF`).
+  The primary use case is to represent a Curv shape as a single file, where we want to package Curv source code together with some binary files.

 The shell command `curv filename` interprets `filename` using File Syntax,